Pepper Spray in Canada: Illegal or Self-Defense Tool

 Is Pepper Spray Legal in Canada?

-Self-Defense and Pepper Spray in Canada:
+Exceptions and Legal Status of Pepper Spray in Canada:

 Alternatives to Pepper Spray for Self-Defense in Canada: